 Whether you are self-driving, on an overland tour, or taking public transport the distances between points are huge!
 After a while of traveling the continent, you might get used to it.
 This is why we always wear comfy clothes for long days in the car.

-Be prepared for Mozzies
+Prepare for Mozzies

 We haven’t visited one country in Africa where it is safe to drive at night.
-In South Africa it was because of crime, in Botswana and Mozambique, it was because if there isn’t livestock on the roads it’s elephants, in Lesotho, it is because the roads are pitch black and mountainous.
+In South Africa, it was because of crime.
+In Botswana and Mozambique, it was because if there isn’t livestock on the roads, it’s elephants.
+In Lesotho, it is because the roads are pitch black and mountainous.

-Driving at night in Africa is not a smart idea, there are people on the roads, hardly ever street lights and don’t forget about the wildlife.
-For us, if it means starting our journey at 5 am we will do it to avoid night driving.
+Driving at night in Africa is not a smart idea, there are people on the roads, hardly ever street lights, and don’t forget about the wildlife.
+For us, if it means starting our journey at 5 am, we will do it to avoid night driving.
 Just not worth the risks!

 It’s especially important to make smart choices and prepare yourself fully for traveling on the most undeveloped continent.
-With a little planning and common sense, you will have a wonderful and memorable time in Africa!
+With some planning and common sense, you will have a wonderful and memorable time in Africa!
 We sure had a fantastic year traveling there and now want to go back every chance we get.

 Plan Your Trip to Africa